lucasellery/personal-site/README.md

 # Lucas Ellery

-⚡ This my personal website
+⚡ This is my personal website

 ## Goal